How do I apply for consent orders?

 • De facto partner maintenance – financial support for a party to a de facto relationship which has broken down (provided the requirements of section 90DK are met).

 • Property – how your property, superannuation, financial resources and liabilities should be shared between you (in the case of a de facto relationship which has broken down, provided the requirements section 90SK are met).
+Property includes a wide range of things including real-estate, money in your bank account, businesses, livestock, and companion animals or pets.

 Superannuation

-There are special requirements where you are making an application for orders for property settlement and either party has a superannuation interest.
-If you are seeking a splitting order in relation to a superannuation interest in accordance with Section 90XT of the Family Law Act:
+There are special requirements where you are making an application for financial or property orders and either party has a superannuation interest.

 • You must attach proof of value in relation to that superannuation interest.

-• You must calculate the value of the superannuation interest and if the Family Law (Superannuation) Regulations 2001 provide a method for calculating the value then that method must be used.
+• You must calculate the value of the superannuation interest and if the Family Law (Superannuation) Regulations 2025 provide a method for calculating the value then that method must be used.

 • You must consider the taxation consequences of the order.